heart/CarBode-Barcode-Scanner-For-SwiftUI/README.md

 # CarBode
 ## Free and Opensource Barcode scanner &amp; Barcode generator for swiftUI

-# Why you must use the CarBode
+# Why you must use CarBode
 1. CarBode have both Barcode Scanner and Barcode Generator
 1. CarBode is a lightweight components
 1. CarBode build on AVFoundation it will supported all of barcodes types that AVFoundation supported